 Determining Coverage under a Homeowner's Policy

 Your attorney can help you determine whether the damage incurred is covered by the policy.
 The homeowner's policy covers the main residential premises as well as personal property and unattached structures.
-Damage can be sued by theft, vandalism, hail damage, wind damage, or fire damage.
+A policyholder may claim damage for theft, vandalism, hail damage, wind damage, or fire damage.
 The policy deals with the requirements for each time of claim.

-Flood insurance is not included in the homeowner’s policy and must be purchased separately.
+Flood insurance is not included in a homeowner’s policy and must be purchased separately.

 What Happens When the Claim is Denied?